 - Must be self funding - courses fully funded by the NHS or the Initial Teacher Training bursary, or courses that are eligible for undergraduate funding such as integrated masters are not eligible.

 And one or both of the following:

-NB: Students taking a PG student loan could also apply for a scholarship.
+NB: Students intending to take a PG student loan can also apply for a scholarship.

 Widening participation criteria

-You were eligible to apply for the widening participation element of the scholarship if you met any of the following:
+You are eligible to apply for the widening participation element of the scholarship if you meet any of the following: